dougwatson/http2amqp/README.md

   -uri="amqp://guest:guest@localhost:5672/TEST": Address for the amqp or rabbitmq server (including vhost)
   ```
 ## Goals
 Allows a stateless service (like a php page) to make fast queue inserts into an AMQP queue without the overhead of re-establishing the connection.
+This is written in the Go programming language (https://golang.org).

 Supports auto-reconnect and re-synchronization of client and server.